 How to Serve Slow Cooker Honey Garlic Chicken

-- Simply sauté or steam broccoli or mixed vegetables while the sauce finishes thickening in the slow cooker.
+- Veggies.
+Simply sauté or steam broccoli or mixed vegetables while the sauce finishes thickening in the slow cooker.
 I used a frozen stir-fry blend that I sautéed with olive oil, garlic, and a few shakes of soy sauce.
 Steam-in-the-bag microwavable frozen veggies are an easy option too.

-- Pile the veggies over cooked brown rice (Instant Pot Brown Rice is an easy way to make rice) with lots of the juicy chicken.
+- Rice.
+Pile the veggies over cooked brown rice (Instant Pot Brown Rice is an easy way to make rice) with lots of the juicy chicken.
 Spoon the tasty honey garlic sauce generously over the top.